theogobinet/Katsumi/README.md

 * The generation of safe prime numbers is done by optimizing the search.
 We start from p prime number and check if 2p+1 is also prime OR if (p-1)/2 is also prime.
 [The source code dedicated to this subject](ressources/prng.py) has been commented in order to understand the thinking process.

+* The difficulty of the [proof of work](https://en.wikipedia.org/wiki/Proof_of_work) established is adjusted according to the size of the blocks using a logarithmic function approximated by induction (i.e. by experimentation).

 #### Prime Number's Fountain

 Generating safe primes can take a lot of computing time.